8-K Filings Explained: The Early Warning System for Investors

 - Exhibit 3.x – Charter and bylaw changes.

-A good rule: if the 8‑K references an exhibit, click it.
-That’s usually the part management expects the media and analysts to quote.
+My rule: if the 8-K references an exhibit, I click it.
+That's usually what management expects the media and analysts to quote.

-In theory, the 8‑K is the official disclosure.
-In practice, companies mix and match timing:
+In theory, the 8-K is the official disclosure.
+In practice, timing varies:

-- Sometimes the 8‑K + press release hit at the same time.
+- Sometimes the 8-K and press release hit at the same time.

 - Sometimes the press release comes first, then the 8-K.